 The Board will maintain an agenda planning calendar.
 The agenda is created by the Superintendent and Board executive committee approximately a week and a half before the Board meetings.
 Any two Board members may request through the Board President or Superintendent any item they wish to have placed on a future agenda.
 In reviewing the preliminary agenda before posting, the Board President shall ensure that any topics the Board or any two individual Board members have requested to be addressed are either on that agenda or are scheduled for deliberation at an appropriate time in the near future, not to exceed 60 days.

 In accordance with Texas open Meeting Act (TOMA), no agenda may be posted less than 72 hours in advance of a meeting, except in an emergency as per Texas Government Code.
-Each agenda item must be identified in sufficient detail that the general subject can be understood by the public, i.e. “Request for Board Discussion and Action – Appointment of a District Rezoning Committee”.
+Each agenda item must be identified in sufficient detail that the general subject can be understood by the public, e.g., “Request for Board Discussion and Action – Appointment of a District Rezoning Committee”.

 Posting Notice of Agenda:

 TOMA requires that the notice of a Board meeting be posted in a place “readily accessible” to the general public at all times.
-The SCUCISD notice of Board meetings is posted on an outside bulletin Board at the administration building at least seventy-two hours prior to the scheduled time of the meeting (at least two hours prior to the time of an emergency meeting).
+The SCUC-ISD notice of Board meetings is posted on an outside bulletin Board at the administration building at least seventy-two hours prior to the scheduled time of the meeting (at least two hours prior to the time of an emergency meeting).
 The notice of the meeting and agenda are posted on the website.

 Board Packet: